Ever catch yourself wondering how to perfect your digital customer experience?

 These improved ways of using digital channels means digital customer service must also change.
 Customer experience research implies that customers now expect to receive fast and accurate answers, and want support during the purchasing process.

-Moreover, customers tend to not be satisfied with the basic FAQ anymore and want their requests to be handled in a more personalized way.
+Customers tend to not be satisfied with the basic FAQ anymore and want their requests to be handled in a more personalized way.

-Engaging customers is becoming more important in providing a great experience as they tend to spend more time online.
+Engaging customers is becoming more important in providing a great experience, as they tend to spend more time online.

-According to Gartner, working from home blurs the boundaries between week and weekend.
+According to Gartner, working from home blurs the boundaries between the week and weekend.
 Consequently, people devote more time to shopping online.

 To keep buyers engaged during the weekend, introducing AI technology providing automated initial responses can be a good strategy to improve digital customer experience.